junxit/us-congress-code/title-42/chapter-6a/sec-297o.md

 ### Prior Provisions

 A prior section 847 of act July 1, 1944, was classified to section 297n of this title prior to repeal by Pub.
 L. 102–408.
 A prior section 297q, act July 1, 1944, ch.
 373, title VIII, § 841, as added Pub.
 L. 105–392, title I, § 123(5), Nov.
 13, 1998, 112 Stat.
 3569, was renumbered section 871 of act July 1, 1944, and amended by Pub.
 L. 111–148, title V, §§ 5310(b)(7), 5312, Mar.
 23, 2010, 124 Stat.
 631, 633, and transferred to section 298d of this title.

+### Amendments

+2020—Subsec. (g).
+Pub.
+L. 116–136 struck out subsec. (g).
+Text read as follows: “There are authorized to be appropriated to carry out this section such sums as may be necessary for each of fiscal years 2010 through 2014.”